Rhoban/placo/docs/dynamics/point_contacts.rst

         :loop:

     In this example, a quadruped robot is attached with four points (which are not unilateral).
-    All motors expect one are unactuated (torque is set to zero).
+    All motors except one are unactuated (torque is set to zero).
     This results in a "hanging" robot.

     :example:`dynamics/quadruped_hanging.py`